joshkwood/DesignerBrands/README.md

     ./DesignerBrands Desktop/data.txt

-This command works on MacOS, Linux, and using a bash based terminal in Windows (like GitBash).
+This command works on MacOS and using a bash based terminal in Windows (like GitBash).
 I have not tested the commands needed to use Powershell or Command Prompt in Windows.
 ### Data.txt Output
 Using the included Data.txt information, the application outputs: